MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 <!-- TODO: diagram & schema -->

 The relationship we're concerned about here is the one between rooms and posts.
-Each room has a topic, and users are free to discuss that topic by posting as many messages as they like.
+Each room has a topic, and users are free to discuss that topic by posting as much as they like.
 So, one room needs to be able to contain multiple posts, and each post belongs to exactly one room–this is a _one-to-many_ relationship.

 <!-- TODO: diagram & schema -->

-# Message Model
+# Post Model

-First, let's define our Message model so that we can save it to the database.
+First, let's define our Post model so that we can save it to the database.
 Just like with Users and Rooms, we'll need to make a file for our model.
-In that file, well define a `MessageSchema` that has a subject and a body (both Strings), and references its room.
+In that file, well define a `PostSchema` that has a subject and a body (both Strings), and references its room.

 Check out `models/room.js` and `models/user.js` to remind yourself of the syntax, then try it yourself.
 When you're done, check the solution below.